7 Creative Automation Tips for Music Producers

 If showy is what you want, go ahead and pan hi-hats, percussion and chopped vocals back and forth to evoke the high-octane energy of EDM, trap, and Detroit electro.
 This brings out a musiciality in otherwise standards sounds like 808 hats and snares.
 You may want to keep the same pan scheme for the whole song, but you can often get a lot more mileage by panning at strategic moments, like during a hi-hat triplet before a snare, or in the lead up to a major song moment.

 For tempo-synced accuracy, use specific note values on your DAW’s autopan plug-in.
 If you find sidechain compression too aggressive or unnatural, this is an alternative option to carve out pockets in your mix for kicks and other percussive elements to occupy.

 Instead of processing an entire vocal track with reverb and delay, many mixers opt for “throws” instead, choosing to send only certain words to an ambience bus.

 This might be done at the end of a phrase to fill in the open space before the next one, to build anticipation before a chorus, or to introduce a brief, one-time magic vocal moment.
-If you really want to make throws standout, be sure to process your reverbs and delays further with EQ, modulation, distortion, and anything else you feel makes sense in context.
+If you really want to make throws standout, be sure to process your reverbs and delays created with a plug-in like

 Just so you know, this vocal throw technique can be applied to all instruments, and works particularly well on plucked instruments with shortener notes, like guitars.